Tiqan/TwitchWhitelistPluginWebsocketClient/README.md

 4. Paste the sample into the bot.js and edit the oauth token
 5. Paste the second sample into the config.json and edit the values

+## Start:
+1. Open a cmd and cd to your folder
+2. execute 'node ./client.js'

 ## How you get the Values:

 ### Bot.js: